Ryushe/ryushe.github.io/infosec/vulns.md

     - `X-Rewrite-URL` can do same
 - /confirm -> /delete (deletes user)
 - devs commonly asume can never call /delete manually so all ac on /confirm
+- Possible to change method? `POST, GET, PUT, DELETE`
+- is /endpt and /ENDPT the same?
+    - is it a pattern match?  - common on springboard
+        - eg: /endpt.wahoo == /endpt
+    - What about /admin/ vs /admin

 Other:
 - bypasssing control chekcs by modifying params in URL or HTML page Accessing API with missing contorls on POST, PUT and DELETE methods